You to Me Are Everything (film)

 You to Me Are Everything is a 2010 Filipino romantic comedy film directed by Mark A. Reyes and starring Dingdong Dantes and Marian Rivera.
 The screenplay was written by Aloy Adlawan.
 The film was released on May 5, 2010, in the Philippines.
 The movie was produced by GMA Pictures.

 Synopsis

 Iska (Marian Rivera) is a simple, contented girl from the Cordillera mountains who suddenly inherits millions after the death of her real father.
 Raphael (Dingdong Dantes) is from a rich family who suddenly finds himself penniless after his father Frank is convicted of corruption in congress.
-The two meet when Ciska ends up in the mansion where Raphael used to live.
+The two meet when Iska ends up in the mansion where Raphael used to live.
 Brought together by circumstance, Iska hires Raphael to be her business manager, showing her how to live the privileged life, while Iska, in turn, teaches Raphael how to find happiness in the little things in life.
 As the two struggle to find comfort in their new lives, they fall in love.
 But love, sometimes, comes with a price.
 Will they be willing to leave the life they love for the love of their life?